Chequers Folk Club venue

 With Colin, ‘king of the pun’, as MC, The Wick Trimmers are well received as the resident band, playing each month a variety of music from folk dance standards to beautiful airs and songs, from ragtime to slip jigs and everything in between, including many self-penned pieces written by Colin and Philippa, mostly delivered with a healthy dose of humour.

-Over the years we have invited professional artists to entertain the club and have welcomed, amongst others, the Devines, The Mellstock Band, The Dovetail Trio Liz Simcock and Lee Collinson.
+Over the years we have invited professional artists to entertain the club and have welcomed, amongst others, the Devines, The Mellstock Band, The Dovetail Trio Liz Simcock, Lee Collinson, Dave Ellis & Boo Howard, and Robb Johnson.
 We are also privileged to have local luthier, Dave White, play most months at Chequers Folk showcasing his beautiful instruments often alongside local mandolin player, Peter Cross.
 Over the years there have also been occasional appearances of captivating ‘a cappella’ folk songs from Kate Golledge, tankard in hand, and storytelling from local raconteur Bob Davy.
 Other visiting performers from the Bucks folk scene, who are favourites at Chequers Folk are Fraser and Toots and also we are so grateful to Clive and Sue Carey who have supported the club for many years.
 In addition, we like to encourage youngsters who are just starting out on their journey with music.

 During the renovations at The Chequers we were kindly hosted by Phil at The Polecat and we have also held the occasional evening at MALT The Brewery, however we are grateful to The Chequers Tree for giving us a home.

 Our aim wherever we go?
 To promote live music, to build community, to encourage other musicians, to encourage creativity….

 For Chequers Folk dates please see our diary page.